-Promissory Note Bill of Exchange 1.
+Sl.
+No. Promissory Note Bill of Exchange 1.
 It is defined in Sec.
 4 of NI Act, 1881.
-1. It is defined in Sec.
+It is defined in Sec.
 5 of the NI Act, 1881.
-2. There are two parties: Maker.
-Payee If it is given a guarantee, then there will be a third person, who is called as "Guarantor" or "Surety".
-There are three parties:Drawer.Drawee.Payee.
+2. There are two parties: • Maker. • Payee There are three parties: • Drawer. • Acceptor • Payee.
 3. It contains a Promise to pay.
-3. It contains an order to pay.
+It contains an order to pay.
 4. No conditions shall be made in a promissory note.
-4. A bill may be accepted conditionally .
+A bill may be accepted conditionally.
 5. The liability of a maker of the promissory note is primary and absolute.
-5. The liability of the drawee of a bill of exchange is secondary and conditional.
+The liability of the drawee of a bill of exchange is secondary and conditional.